7 ways to finance your Christmas spending

 2. Apply for a personal loan

-If you’re a Permanent TSB customer you can apply for a loan online or through their mobile app in just minutes and get approval almost immediately and customers of AIB can get loan approval within three hours.
+If you’re a PTSB customer you can apply for a loan online or through its mobile app in just minutes and get approval almost immediately and customers of AIB can get loan approval within three hours.
+And Credit Unions in particular are great at giving short-term loans for households struggling with festive expenses.

 Some pointers: